In This Article

 Some of the most common diseases DNA tests can detect or prepare you for are:

 If youโre unsure about what to do with your DNA results, you can talk to your healthcare provider or a genetic counselor.
-Genetic counseling can help you understand which particular disease youโre most at risk for and which genetic disorder you may have.
-You can also proceed to medical care if necessary.
+They can help you understand the conditions youโre at risk for, what genetic disorders you may have, and proceed with medical care if necessary.

 DNA tests can identify genetic mutations that you may have and could potentially pass on to your children.
 You can take your results to genetic counselors and make informed choices.